 Daily monitoring of ingredient usage against sales volume enables early detection of variance.

-Inventory turnover reflects how efficiently stock is converted into revenue.
-Slow-moving inventory increases spoilage risk and ties up working capital.
+Inventory turnover reflects how efficiently stock converts into revenue.
+Slow-moving inventory increases spoilage risk and locks working capital.

 Structured inventory reporting minimizes over-ordering and improves forecasting accuracy.